Russ Harvey Consulting - Computer and Internet Services

 Since governments are listening only to big media, you need to step up and take an active part if you want to see net neutrality remain.

-Your browser choice and the page that you make your "home" page make a great deal of difference.
+Which browser you use and your "home" or startup page make a great deal of difference.

-If your browser is the one your operating system set as default with its default landing page, why not choose a safer browser that loads by default something that is important to you?
+If your browser is the one your operating system set as default with the landing page chosen by Microsoft, Google or Apple, why not choose a safer browser that loads by default something that is important to you?

 If Microsoft's News & Interests feed isn't serving your interests, remove the distraction by right-clicking the task bar and choosing to turn it off in the related menu item.

-Signing into your Google Chrome may preserve settings, but also provides a lot of information used to profile you.
+Signing into your Google Chrome or Microsoft Edge may preserve settings, but also provides a lot of information used to profile you while you surf.

 The Firefox Browser has built in tracking protection.
 That makes it harder for politicians, advertisers, and disinformation disseminators to find you.
 And with the free Facebook container extension, you can isolate your Facebook session from everything else you do online.
 More privacy means more democracy.